 In chapter 12, Postmodern science as the search for instabilities, Lyotard notes that theories emphasises the creation of new moves and new rules for the language game.
-For example, scientific knowledge is now looking for answers and the hypothesis are now dominated by actions and means of the individual and in society.
+For example, scientific knowledge is now looking for answers and the hypothesis is now dominated by actions and means of the individual’s place in society.
 He highlights Brillouin’s argument in which he concludes that there is conflict between the addressee and sender and people begin to rebel against society’s expectations (Lyotard 1984: 55).
 Lyotard mentions that some social systems have boundaries including social norms that modify which behaviour is considered normal or deviant (Lyotard 1984: 59).
 In the final chapter, Legitimation by Paralogy, Lyotard analyses two of Luhmann’s argument on systems theory: The first one illustrates that the system can only function by reducing complexity.
 For clarity, individuals will be able to function in society if certain barriers which prevent them from achieving the shared cultured goal such as the American Dream or their personal goals are removed.
-In obvious sense, the removal of discrimination on race, social class, gender, sexual orientation and poverty through charity organisations and anti – discriminatory policies.
+In clarity, discrimination towards race, social class, gender and sexism and poverty ought to be neutralized through charitable organizations and anti – discriminatory policies.